 Building a robust go to market plan involves a series of logical steps.
 Following this process ensures you cover all your bases and create a cohesive strategy that your entire team can rally behind.

-1. Start by Identifying the Core Problem
+1. Identify the Core Problem and Product Market Fit

-2. Define Your Target Audience
+2. Define Your Target Audience and Buyer Personas

 3. Conduct Market Research and Demand Analysis